David Kennedy (@HackingDave)

 Breaches are occurring at an ever increasing rate which seems to amply demonstrate that many attackers know how to evade our typical prevention and detection technologies otherwise the breaches wouldn’t have occurred.
 In this talk, we’ll cover several ways of leveraging deception techniques that are both difficult for an adversary to detect and, more importantly, evade.
 The bonus is that the techniques won’t break the bank (i.e. free) and are accessible to organizations of any size.

 John Grigg (@Sk1tchD) & Michael Butler

 Automation and Open Source: Turning the Tide on Attackers

-The security world is still trying figure out how to deal with the overwhelming number of security alerts and data deluge most SOCs are faced with and then turn them into intelligence that is useful and actionable.
+The security world is still trying to figure out how to deal with the overwhelming number of security alerts and data deluge most SOCs are faced with and then turn them into intelligence that is useful and actionable.
 Throwing more people and tech at the problem has proven to be ineffective and costly.
-In this talk I walk through methods and tools (that you can actually employ) to turn the tide in your favor and create a security team that proactively deals with threats.
+In this talk, I walk through methods and tools (that you can actually employ) to turn the tide in your favor and create a security team that proactively deals with threats.

 Leo Pate (@ltpate3) & Donald Miller (@446f6e616c64)

 A Legend Has Arisen: How to use XXE to your Advantage in any Environment

 In 2017, XML External Entities (XXE) saw its first appearance on the OWASP top 10 at number four.
 It has taken 5+ years for organizations (and L33T hackers) to realize how important (and simple) it is to exploit XXE vulnerabilities.
 This talk will focus on teaching the ins and outs of XXE, the unveiling of a custom tool, and how Blue, Red, and Purple teams can use our tool, and XXE, as an advantage in their organizations.